sdroege/gstreamer-rs/docs/gstreamer/docs.md

 When 1 is returned, `running_time` resulted in a positive position returned in `position`.

-When this function returns -1, the returned `position` should be negated to get the real negative segment position.
+When this function returns -1, the returned `position` was < 0, and the value in the position variable should be negated to get the real negative segment position.
 ## `format`
 the format of the segment.
 ## `running_time`